secretGeek/today-i-learned-staging/cypress/getting_started.md

 ﻿# Getting Started with Cypress

 Cypress is a test framework that automates a chromium browser, to provide "end to end/integration" tests of your application.

-Back in the olden times I used "WatiN" for this - which was based on "WatiR".
-Cypress goes a *lot* further.
+(Back in the olden times I used "WatiN" for this - which was based on "WatiR".
+Selenium is a more famous example.
+Cypress goes a *lot* further.)

 ## Before we start

 First create a new web project (unless you want to add cypress to an existing app... but I assume you're really "getting started".)